iris-edu/gmv/README.md

    very large marker size dominate animation and will distract the viewer.
 The _proj\_regions_ dictionary provides a reasonable marker size for each region.
 Howerev, you can override this value by using the _-s_ option that provides the marker size in points.
  - Reference station code to plot is provided using the _-S_ option.
 The station code along with the network code _-N_ option are used for selection of the reference station trace.
  - To override the default animation title that is based on the event magnitude (_-m_) and location (_-e_), use the _-T_ option.
-This option takes a single quoted GMV title as its argument.
+This option takes a double-quoted GMV title as its argument.

 To avoid  making one single large request for data to a data center, it is better to make multiple requests.
 The parameter _chunck_count_ in the parameter file determines the number of stations per request (chunk) that will be sent to each data center.
 This number should be adjusted based on the number of station-channels involved